MicrosoftDocs/power-platform/power-platform/developer/unified-experience/finance-operations-faq.md

 Additionally, a **Full DB Sync** from the Dynamics 365 menu in **Extensions** is required for the applied license to take effect.

-### How can I convert a Fully deployable package (Lifecycle Services legacy package) into the new format to be compatible for deployment to environments?
+### How can I convert a fully deployable package (Lifecycle Services legacy package) into the new format to be compatible for deployment to environments?

 Locate ModelUtil.exe inside the bin folder and run it from the command line to see usage.
 Choose the `-convertToUnifiedPackage` option and provide the package zip and output location as parameters.